 Eventually turning his back on the Irish party, he formed the Irish Nation League with P. J. Little (qv) after the 1916 rising.
 The League was established to cater for those who were disillusioned with Redmond and his followers but were reluctant to support the doctrine of physical force.
 As head of the league he attended the Mansion House convention on 19 April 1917, and successfully assisted Arthur Griffith (qv) in resisting the attempts of Count Plunkett (qv) to sideline Sinn Féin as the largest organisation within the nationalist movement.
 Just prior to the election of 1918 he broke his lifelong ties with the Irish parliamentary party and voiced his support for Sinn Féin.
 A firm supporter of the Anglo-Irish treaty, when civil war was looming in 1922 he made a speech at a meeting of Limerick chamber of commerce in which he expressed his loyalty to the new regime and its leaders, and he urged others to do likewise.
 In 1925 he was elected to the senate of the Irish Free State and, despite his age, he took an active part in the debates of the house.
 He died 26 July 1926 in Limerick.

-He lived at Hartstonge House, Hartstonge St., Limerick, and later (c.1909) at Strand House, on the river at Sarsfield Bridge, Limerick.
+He lived at Hartstonge House, Hartstonge Street, Limerick, and later (c.1909) at Strand House, on the river at Sarsfield Bridge, Limerick.
 The house was later demolished and the site occupied by Jury's Hotel.
 He married (1867) Ellen, daughter of Patrick Pigott, a publican of Limerick, and Nell Piggott (née Ebrill).
 They had seven sons, of whom the first two died in infancy, and five daughters, with four surviving to adulthood.

 In July 1921 he was appointed by Éamon de Valera (qv) to replace his brother James O'Mara (qv) as fund-raiser and special envoy to the USA.
 After raising thousands of dollars for the independence movement he was made a trustee of Dáil Éireann funds and became a lifelong friend to de Valera.
 When the latter received the news that the treaty had been signed in December 1921 he was at O'Mara's home, Strand House.
 Like de Valera, but unlike his father and brother, O'Mara opposed the treaty because he believed it was based on a lie.

-On 18 February 1922 Liam Forde, commanding officer of the Mid-Limerick Brigade of the IRA, issued a statement repudiating the authority of the general headquarters staff and occupied a number of posts and public buildings in Limerick city.
+On 18 February 1922 Liam Forde, commanding officer of the Mid-Limerick Brigade of the Irish Republican Army (IRA), issued a statement repudiating the authority of the general headquarters staff and occupied a number of posts and public buildings in Limerick city.
 The provisional government ordered its troops to occupy as many positions in the city as possible.
 There were also two remaining battalions of the British army.
 O'Mara was faced with a situation where there were three different armed groups within the city.
 The standoff attracted the attention of Winston Churchill, who questioned whether Michael Collins (qv) was willing to fight to uphold the treaty.
 O'Mara stepped in and offered to mediate between the two factions.
 He eventually secured an agreement that saw both sides withdraw on 11 March.
 Despite these efforts violence broke out in Limerick at the end of June 1922 and on 18 July the city was taken by Free State troops.
 In December 1922 O'Mara was arrested and interned in Newbridge barracks for four months.
 He resigned as mayor on 4 October 1923 because he believed that the policies of the government would never lead to peace.

 Although he did not enter active politics again he became a staunch supporter of Fianna Fáil from its foundation in 1926 until his death.
 After 1923 he devoted his time to expanding the family bacon business, largely through the purchase of factories at Claremorris and Donegal.
 He was also the driving force behind the flotation of the family firm on the stock exchange in 1938.
 The group was renamed the Bacon Company of Ireland with his cousin Jack as managing director and himself as chairman (1938–59).